 At the sombre moment of Koby’s tragic passing, when emotions were high and minds miserably muddled, any show of misspeak, misstep or worse still misplaced empathy got one demographics riling; African Americans!

-Ms Gayle King, author and co-host on “CBS This Morning” found herself in hot water not too long ago whilst giving an interview to Koby,s friend and former pro basketballer, Lisa Deshaun Leslie.
+Ms Gayle King, author and co-host on “CBS This Morning” found herself in hot water not too long ago whilst giving an interview to Koby,s friend, a former pro basketballer, Lisa Deshaun Leslie.
 On the interview Ms King brought up alleged rape charges against Koby from 1993, which provoked a furious backlash mostly from her own race of people

 A cunning calculated move, or a standard professional approach demanding emotional detachment?
 Certainly it was quit hard to tell.
 But after the controversial interview Ms King, was not only hounded online with rage, but was verbally eviscerated by mostly African males, with prominent well known faces at the forefront